xfarrow/beyond-the-headlines/README.md

 Our analysis focuses on extreme market conditions.
 We will demonstrate that:
 * Investors who were in the market at least one year prior to the all-time high tend to experience significantly smaller losses.
 * The time required to recover from downturns is notably shorter.
-In fact, risk shouldn't be viewed solely in terms of market volatility, but also in terms of time to recovery  (the duration it takes for a portfolio to return to its previous value).
+In fact, risk shouldn't be viewed solely in terms of market volatility, but also in terms of time to recovery  (the duration it takes for a portfolio to return to its previous value). **Note:** our hypothesis assumes that the DCA approach stops at the market bottom.

 ## Conclusion
 We observe that based on the analysis of three major market crashes, the strategy has: